-Types of PPE:

-- O Disposable gloves are blood resistant barriers that may not be decontaminated for reuse.
-Replace latex/nitrile gloves in first aid kits as soon as possible after use. - Eye protection-assigned goggles-should be worn when the occurrence of splatters or droplets of blood or OPIM can reasonably be anticipated to contaminate an employee's eyes.
+- > Types of PPE: - Disposable gloves are blood resistant barriers that may not be decontaminated for reuse.
+Replace nitrile gloves in first aid kits and medical equipment bags as soon as possible after use. - Eye protection-assigned goggles-should be worn when the occurrence of splatters or droplets of blood or OPIM can reasonably be anticipated to contaminate an employee's eyes. - > PPE Use: - Unit leaders must ensure that employees use PPE if a potential for exposure exists. - > PPE Accessibility: - Unit Leaders must ensure that PPE is accessible at the work site. - PPE will be issued at no cost to employees. - Hypoallergenic gloves or other similar alternatives will be available to employees who are allergic to the gloves normally provided.

-PPE Use:

-o Unit leaders must ensure that employees use PPE if a potential for exposure exists.

-➤ PPE Accessibility:

-- o Unit Leaders must ensure that PPE is accessible at the work site. - o PPE will be issued at no cost to employees. - Hypoallergenic gloves or other similar alternatives will be available to employees who are allergic to the gloves normally provided.